andrewjeminchoi/ajchoi.xyz/content/blog/hack-the-hackathon.md

 [^3]: As a bonus tip for engineers (like me!), I also encourage you to have at least one person responsible for the design and product vision.
 Visuals and UX matter a lot in short pitches, and you might be surprised how much value a product-driven teammate can have on the final hack.

-[^4]: To quote the great writer [Haruki Murakami](https://www.newyorker.com/books/page-turner/the-harukists-disappointed), "No, I don't want prizes.
+[^4]: At hackathons and in general.
+To quote the great writer [Haruki Murakami](https://www.newyorker.com/books/page-turner/the-harukists-disappointed), "No, I don't want prizes.
 That means you're finished."